2002 South Carolina Gamecocks baseball team

-The 2002 South Carolina Gamecocks baseball team represents the University of South Carolina in the 2002 NCAA Division I baseball season.
+The 2002 South Carolina Gamecocks baseball team represented the University of South Carolina in the 2002 NCAA Division I baseball season.
 The Gamecocks played their home games at the new Sarge Frye Field.
 The team was coached by Ray Tanner in his 6th season at South Carolina.

 The Gamecocks lost the College World Series, defeated by the Texas Longhorns in the championship game.